 While car insurance lasts for a year, you can cancel yours at any time.
 Car insurance companies have no rules preventing you from terminating your contract.
 However, there are things to consider before doing anything too drastic.
 For one, it is illegal in Canada to drive an uninsured car.
 As such, before canceling your car insurance, make sure you have another one already in place.

-When looking for a new insurance, it helps to compare auto insurance rates and coverage between at least 3 companies.
+When looking for new insurance, it helps to compare auto insurance rates and coverage between at least 3 companies.
 You get the best value this way as you see all the options.
 Some people even take these rates and show them to their old insurance company.
 Many companies just want to keep your business, so they match or beat the rates of competitors.
 The result is a better deal for you.

 Is There a Penalty to Cancel Car Insurance?

 Most insurance companies charge a penalty when you terminate your contract mid-term.
-Think of it like canceling your phone plan and having to pay a certain amount.
+Think of it as canceling your phone plan and having to pay a certain amount.
 Penalty rates vary from company to company.
 It could be in the range of 5-10% of your premium, but some charge even more.
 This is why it is best to cancel when it is time to renew.
 That way, there are no penalties.
 However, if even after the penalty, your new coverage still comes out cheaper, then it might just be worth it.

 When you cancel your policy mid-term, you are also entitled to a refund of your premium.
 Some insurance companies prorate this fee.
 This is when they refund you the total premium for the coverage you did not use.
 For example, you canceled your insurance after 8 months, and you still have 4 months left.
 The refund you would receive is for those 4 months.
 On the other hand, some companies short-rate the fee.
-In this instance, insurance companies deduct the penalty fee from the remaining premium and refund to you the rest.
+In this instance, insurance companies deduct the penalty fee from the remaining premium and refund you the rest.

 How Do You Cancel Your Car Insurance?

 Canceling car insurance is pretty simple.
 It involves calling your insurance agent and informing them of your intentions.
 It is important to end your insurance properly and not just stop paying.
 If you just stop paying without telling the insurers what you are doing, they would come after you for your payments.
-Moreover, if you continue to drive with a lapsed insurance, you are technically breaking the law.
+Moreover, if you continue to drive with lapsed insurance, you are technically breaking the law.

 Before ending your old insurance, also make sure that the new one is already active.
 Not only is it illegal to drive without insurance, but it is also financially very risky to have a gap in your coverage.
 If an accident happens during that time, you would have to cover all the repair costs of your vehicle.
 And if someone else is involved?
 That is even worse.
 Their insurance company could come after you and charge you all their medical and repair costs if you are found liable.
 With no insurance of your own to help you, you could be in serious financial trouble.
 In addition, you are also committing an offense and could pay a penalty of up $5000 or more.